brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 Then click **eu868-gateway-events**.
 Under **Settings** click **Shared Access Policies** and click **+ Add**.

-* **Policy Name:** We name this `loraserver`.
+* **Policy Name:** We name this `chirpstack`.
 * **Listen:** select this field.

 Click **Create**.

-Click **loraserver**, then write down the following information:
+Click **chirpstack**, then write down the following information:

 * **Gateway Events Connection String:** The **Primary Connection String**.

-### Create LoRa App Server event queue
+### Create ChirpStack Application Server event queue

-This queue will be used by LoRa App Server to publish the device events.
+This queue will be used by ChirpStack Application Server to publish the device events.
 Repeat the above steps to create an other queue named `device-events`.

 ## Create IoT Hub

-The IoT Hub will be used by the gateway(s) to communicate with LoRa Server.
+The IoT Hub will be used by the gateway(s) to communicate with ChirpStack Network Server.
 The gateway(s) connect to the IoT Hub using the IoT Hub MQTT interface.
 Gateway events are written by IoT Hub to a Service Bus Queue.